Research Visa Sponsorship Jobs in Oklahoma

 Which companies sponsor visas for research roles in Oklahoma?

-The University of Oklahoma and Oklahoma State University are among the most consistent sponsors for research positions, filing H-1B petitions for research scientists, postdoctoral researchers, and lab specialists.
+The University of Oklahoma and Oklahoma State University are among the most consistent sponsors for research positions, filing H-1B visa petitions for research scientists, postdoctoral researchers, and lab specialists.
 INTEGRIS Health and OU Health sponsor research-adjacent clinical roles.
 Energy companies with dedicated R&D arms, including those based in Tulsa's energy corridor, also appear in federal sponsorship disclosure data for technical research positions.

 Which visa types are most common for research roles in Oklahoma?